© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bleasby medieval village is a scheduled monument protected by Historic England under reference 1019051.
 View the official record →

-Bleasby is a deserted medieval village located in Lincolnshire, England.
+Bleasby is a deserted medieval village in Lincolnshire, England, representing the remains of a settlement that was abandoned during the late medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019051.

 Bleasby medieval village is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019051.